msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 Complete the following assignment by yourself, or in a group of two.
 Submit your work on D2L into the "Programming Assignment 2" folder.
+Please have only one member of the group submit.

 ## Learning Objectives